 Network Providers will usually submit claims on your behalf if this is your primary coverage.
 When you use Non-Network Providers, you must file your own claims.
-You can find a Member Claim Form at www.bcbsvt.com/member/member-forms or request one by calling our customer service team at (800) 310-5249.
+You can find a Member Claim Form at www.bcbsvt.com/member/member-forms or request one by calling our customer service team at the number on the back of your ID card.